 Gap insurance is a type of auto insurance coverage that covers the difference between what you owe on your car and its actual cash value if it is damaged or totaled.
 It is optional coverage, and you should consider buying it if you have leased or financed your vehicle.

-- If you have an accident while you’re still upside down on your loan or lease, gap insurance will pay the difference between what you owe on your car and its worth.
+- If your vehicle is totaled or stolen, gap insurance will pay the difference between what you owe on your car loan and the actual cash value your insurer pays out.

 - Gap insurance is optional and not required by any state as part of your car insurance policy.